Skip to content

 • Configurable isolation levels per transaction

-For now, use the workarounds described above if your application requires serializable semantics.
+For now, use the workarounds described above if the application requires serializable semantics.